rdpahalavan/BERTSimilar/README.md

 * Using Wikipedia pages
 * Using text files (.docx and .txt)

-## Install
+## Install and Import

-Install the library using
+Install the Python package using
 ```
 pip install BERTSimilarWords
 ```

-Import it using
+Import the module using
 ```python
 >>> from BERTSimilarWords import BERTSimilarWords
 ```